Sergio Garcia Manriquez: Food for the Soul

 February 22, 2018

-Many people can trace their love of food to a time in their life when times were simpler and joyful, when eating was more than just a half-hour break.
+Many people can trace their love of food to a time in their life when times were simpler and joyful, when eating lunch was more than just a half-hour break.

-“At night, when I was little, I couldn’t wait to wake up and chase the little ‘marranitos’ and milk cows with my grandpa so we could have fresh cheese,” he shared.
+“At night, when I was little, I couldn’t wait to wake up and chase the little ‘marranitos’ and milk the cows with my grandpa so we could have fresh cheese,” he shared.
 “My grandma would ask me to pick fresh guavas and she would make ice cream with them, or make desserts with peanuts or yams.”

 Garcia Manriquez reflects that his grandma’s cooking and flavours were a blessing to him and that her “sazon,” or special touch, was truly unique.

-During his formative years, Garcia Manriquez’s family moved throughout the agricultural central coast region of California, where he was exposed to the cuisine of Mexican states such as Veracruz, Oaxaca, and other unique places with their distinctive ingredients and techniques.
+During his formative years, Garcia Manriquez’s family moved throughout the agricultural central coast region of California, where he was exposed to the cuisine of Mexican states such as Veracruz, Oaxaca, and other unique places with distinctive ingredients and techniques.

 “My family went from one town to another when we lived in the central coast, so I have always been around countryside Mexican cooking, the farmworker life, and around people from all over Mexico,” he said.